glaucia86/microblog-ai-nextjs/README.md

 - 🧠 MCP protocol to manage context and interaction between agents and AI models

 ### 🔹 v5 – Deploy with Terraform, some Cloud Provider (GCP, AWS, Vercel or Azure)/Toolhouse and some LLM's provider (OpenAI, Ollama, Gemini...)
-- 🚢 Automate deployment with Terraform
+- 🚢 Automate deployment with Terraform with IaC
 - ☁️ Orchestrate containers with some Cloud Provider (GCP, AWS, Vercel or Azure) and Toolhouse for AI Agents
 - 🤖 Integrate some additional intelligent features